Vitorbnc/Hiper/README.md

 # Hiper
 Fast Voice User Interface (VUI) for your smart devices that works even offline.

-This code is meant to be used with [Hiper Android app](https://play.google.com/store/apps/details?id=com.vitorbnc.hiper)
+This is the source code of the  [Hiper Android app](https://play.google.com/store/apps/details?id=com.vitorbnc.hiper)

+It is meant to be a real time voice over network bridge for your talking robot, smart coffee machine or whatever your project is.

 ## API
 Hiper works with JSON data.
 When user talks to Hiper, it publishes the following: